jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     ================================== 1 passed in 0.01s ===================================

-  This is a problem, the program just made the ``magic`` project which already exists and so I get no failing test as my first test.
+  This is a problem, the ``makePythonTdd.sh`` just made the ``magic`` project which already exists and so I get no failing test as my first test.
 It is repeating what I have already done.

-* I want the program to be able to make any project I want.
-It should take a name I give and use that as the name for the project, making the same structure I did for ``magic``.
+* I want it to be able to make any project I want.
+It should take a name use it as the name for the project, with the same structure I had for ``magic``.
 I add a variable (name) to replace ``magic`` so I can give it any name when I want to make a project

   ..
 NOTE:: the line numbers below are a guide, you do not need to copy them.
 The lines that are changing in the code are highlighted